 Couple that with the fact that there are some businesses where you can’t afford to wait until the end of the month to make a decision.
 For example, if you’re dealing with fast-moving consumer goods, to survive, you have to keep your finger on the pulse and an eye on your competitors.
 Otherwise, your analytics are pointless.

 BI allows you to see and quickly grasp operational data such as, let’s say, the results of marketing campaigns.
 The contribution turned out to be twice as much as the investment?
 Perfect!
 All you have to do is to analyze exactly what caused this and move forward in the same direction.
 Whereas an in-the-red campaign serves as an obvious sign to change the strategy or, at least, make some adjustments.
 There are also such things as tracking bad-selling items, or low-margin ones.
-It’s difficult to do this in Excel, especially if you have ten, fifteen, twenty thousand positions in the assortment.— Maxim Hayan, Finance Business Partner
+It’s difficult to do this in Excel, especially if you have many product lines and ten, fifteen, twenty thousand positions in the assortment.— Maxim Hayan, Finance Business Partner

 3. Consolidated location for your data

 Imagine, how much more value a finance department can bring by analyzing the data and offering solutions, rather than spending eons on scrambling for the information on operations, supply chain, HR, procurement, sales and, well, you name it.
-Thanks to a full-scale BI system, data from all over the company and beyond – speaking of Big Data – is gathered in one place.
+Thanks to a full-scale BI system, financial data from all over the company and beyond – speaking of Big Data – is gathered in one place.

-There are companies that have to pull data from a whole set of disparate systems, which in itself is a pain, not to mention that some of these systems might be outdated.
+There are companies that have to pull raw data from a whole set of disparate systems, which in itself is a pain, not to mention that some of these systems might be outdated.
 Complete re-engineering of legacy software will take years and cost millions.
 So working with data is handled in any way possible: somebody uses FTP to transfer files, others upload CSV files into certain folders… But what if the folder is changed or the IT team rebooted the server?
 No wonder the output is messed up.
 Meanwhile, a well-designed, full-fledged BI system helps to organize this data correctly with a data warehouse or data lake and an ETL process in one place.— Maxim Hayan, Finance Business Partner

 With Business Intelligence for a finance department, employees get the capability to quickly incorporate new data into the data warehouse and interact with all the necessary information in one location without having to search for additional data.
-Imagine, you can have all your disparate sources such as the web, SQL Server, Excel, and flat files funneled into a pre-configured solution, where this data is stored, processed, and visualized.
+Imagine, you can have all your data sources such as the web, SQL Server, Excel, and flat files funneled into a pre-configured solution, where this data is stored, processed, and visualized.

 The problem might not even be bringing data from different sources together.
 You may have a data warehouse and an in-house development team dedicated to helping users with managerial reporting.
 But that still won’t keep you out of going through all the circles of corporate IT hell while drawing up the terms of reference as many times as it takes for your needs to be understood, and you may still end up with something that doesn’t fully work.
 BI in finance, on the other hand, helps you unlock the full potential of your data – the kind you never knew you had – without involving the IT department.